bi-so-gmbh/capacitor-plugin-rest-information-from-image/example/README.md

-## Created with Capacitor Create App
+## Rest Information from Image Test App

-This app was created using [`@capacitor/create-app`](https://github.com/ionic-team/create-capacitor-app), and comes with a very minimal shell for building an app.
+This is a test app for the capacitor plugin Rest Information from Image.
+To use it, you need to copy or rename data_example.json to data.json and fill out the information for your endpoint.

 ### Running this example

-To run the provided example, you can use `npm start` command.
+To run the test, you can use the `npm start` command for browser, though the plugin doesn't have browser support, so I would suggest building the app for mobile..

 ```bash
 npm start